FunAudioLLM/CosyVoice/README.md

 - [x] 2024/07

     - [x] Flow matching training support
-    - [x] WeTextProcessing support when ttsfrd is not avaliable
+    - [x] WeTextProcessing support when ttsfrd is not available
     - [x] Fastapi server and client